BattMoTeam/BattMo/Documentation/geometryinput.rst

      - Value
    * - number of windings in the spiral
      - :code:`nwindings`
-     - 1
+     - 52
    * - Inner Radius correspoding to the empty space in the middle
      - :code:`rInner`
-     - 1
+     - 2 mm
-   * - length of the battery
+   * - Height of the battery
      - :code:`L`
-     - 1
+     - 70 mm
    * - number of cells in the angular direction
      - :code:`nas`
-     - 1
+     - 20
    * - number of discretization cells in the longitudonal
      - :code:`nL`
-     - 1
+     - 10

-There are parameters for the tabs that we do not detail here, see :battmofile:`json schema<Utilities/JsonSchemas/Geometry.schema.json#242>`
+There are parameters for the tabs that we do not detail here, see :battmofile:`json schema<Utilities/JsonSchemas/Geometry.schema.json#242>`.
+The json source is available :battmofile:`here<Documentation/scripts/jsonfiles/4680-geometry.json>`.

 .. _coincell:

 :battmo:`CoinCellBatteryGenerator`
 ----------------------------------

+A geometrical model for a coin cell.

 .. image:: img/coincell.png
            :width: 80%